The History of Shooks Farms

 past generations have worked too hard to watch it stay stagnate or

 crumble.
-In the past five years the fourth generation (Rj, Greg and Rob) have been taking more responsibility: we have put in a receiving station for cherries, a warehouse (Shooks Ag Warehouse) where we supply you with everything from chemicals to seed to fertilizer, a new grain silo where we can better play the market, a house which you can rent out on Airbnb and live “The Farm Experience,” and last but not least we’re starting a winery, Cellar 1914.
+In the past five years the fourth generation brothers (Greg and Rob) have been taking more responsibility: we have put in a receiving station for cherries, a warehouse (Shooks Ag Warehouse) where we supply you with everything from chemicals to seed to fertilize, two houses which you can rent out on Airbnb and live “The Farm Experience,” and "Vineyard Viiew" and last but not least we’re starting a winery, Cellar 1914.

 Yes, you read that correct, a winery.
 Now if you have been paying attention to history facebook… what year did the farm start?
 1914, hence the name Cellar 1914.
 We want to showcase the history of the farm from everything we have done for the past 100+ years.
 From the potatoes generations before us used to grow, asparagus, cattle, cherries, wine grapes, corn, soybeans, peaches, apples, hay, pigs… you name it, one generation has probably tried to grow it.
 And for some reason, we have kept a lot of that equipment around, not sure why…